ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-gb.md

 > [!tabs]
 > Snapshot
 >>
 >> A snapshot on a VPS is an instant backup of the server’s state, which allows quick recovery of the system in the event of a problem.
-The `Snapshot` option allows you to create a manual snapshot as a single restore point.
+The `Snapshot` option allows you to create a manual snapshot as a singular restore point.
 >>
 > Automated backup
 >>
->> The `Automated backup` option allows you to schedule regular backups of your VPS.
-Unlike manual snapshots, this feature retains multiple restore points in time, providing you with continuous and automatic data protection (excluding additional disks).
+>> The `Automated backup` option allows you to schedule regular backups of your VPS (excluding additional disks).
+Compared to manual snapshots, this feature increases data security by retaining several restore points at regular intervals.

-You can find all information on the available backup solutions for your service on the [VPS product page](https://www.ovhcloud.com/en-gb/vps/options/) and in the [respective guides](/products/bare-metal-cloud-virtual-private-servers-backups).
+You can find all information on the available backup solutions for your service on the [VPS product page](/links/bare-metal/vps-options) and in the [respective guides](/products/bare-metal-cloud-virtual-private-servers-backups).

 #### Subscription